 All participants were interviewed by psychology specialists.
 Cognition and intelligence were assessed using the Wechsler Adult Intelligence Scale-Revised Short Form (WAIS-R-SF) in all participants and the Mini-Mental State Examination (MMSE) in participants aged 60 years and over.
 Life events and stress coping were also assessed by interview.
-Basic ADL is checked via the Katz index.
+Basic ADL was checked via the Katz index.

-Depressive symptoms, personality, subjective well-being, social environment including social support and social networks, stress coping and ADL were assessed using a questionnaire.
+Depressive symptoms, personality, subjective well-being, social relations, hassles, stress coping and ADL were assessed using a questionnaire.

 Over 1,000 variables, including various areas of gerontology and geriatrics will be checked repeatedly every two years in almost 2,400 participants.
-The staffs of the NILS-LSA were consisted of full time researchers, researchers from hospitals and universities, research assistants such as administrators, clinical technicians, dieticians, psychologists, programmers and radiologists.
-The total number of staff was 73.
+The staff of the NILS-LSA were consisted of full time researchers, researchers from hospitals and universities, research assistants such as administrators, clinical technicians, dieticians, psychologists, and radiologists.
+The total number of staff was about 80.